X

 Risk Level: Low

 After publication, LLMs can summarise reader comments, detect emerging reactions, and suggest follow-up topics.
 This allows journalists to monitor audience sentiment without manually sifting through large volumes of feedback.
 However, AI misinterpreting sarcasm, irony, or polarised language can lead to incorrect assessment of audience sentiment.
-Thus, while AI-generated insights can be helpful, they should be taken as guidance rather than definitive answers, with human journalists interpreting and acting on the data cautiously.
+Thus, while AI-generated insights can be helpful, they should be taken as guidance rather than definitive answers, with humans interpreting and acting on the data cautiously.

 Risk Matrix: Stage-based risk assessment